oheimburger/codecard/microservices/README.md

 - Prepare our development environment
 - Build and push Helidon microservice container image to the OCI container registry
 - Deploy the Helidon microservice to Oracle Container Engine (OKE)
-- Configure your CodeCard to invoke the Helidon microservice
+- Configure your Code Card to invoke the Helidon microservice

 ### About Helidon
 Helidon is a collection of Java libraries for writing microservices that run on a fast web core powered by Netty.
 Helidon is designed to be simple to use, with tooling and examples to get you going quickly.